 - Croatian – I chose Croatian because I am going there next month.
 I found it very similar to Slovak.
 Seen as I had just spent 3 months learning Slovak quite intensively, I found this lesson pretty easy.
 I hope now I can get by on my trip to Croatia.

 I highly recommend Italki if you want to learn a language.
 I wouldn’t learn any other way now.
-They are giving new members $10 credit towards lessons too!
+They are giving new members $10 credit towards a lesson (after taking your first paid lesson)!

 Here is my video where I speak in all 11 languages after one lesson in each: